PAT Testing: Do You Need It for Your Craft Fair Setup?

 Practical tips:

-- Get all your event equipment tested in one session to keep costs down.
+- Get all your craft fair equipment tested in one session to keep costs down.

-- Keep the certificates and bring them to events — some organisers ask to see them on the day.
+- Keep the certificates and bring them to fairs; some organisers ask to see them on the day.

 - The recommended retest interval depends on the environment and how the equipment is used.
 For most craft fair equipment, every one to two years is reasonable.